D-Robotics/hobot_visualization/README.md

 - rclcpp
 - visualization_msgs

-`ai_msgs` is a custom message format defined by Horizon Robotics.
+`ai_msgs` is a custom message format defined by TROS.
 It is used to publish inference results after algorithm model inference, and the `ai_msgs` package is defined in `hobot_msgs`.

 `rclcpp` is a C++ client library in ROS2 that provides APIs for creating ROS2 nodes, subscribing and publishing topics, invoking services, creating timers, etc.